Iona Prep Robotics Policies

 1. Quizzes you will be warned before a quiz is given.
 Nevertheless, you should keep up with the course every day.
 Do not wait until the last minute to prepare for a quiz.

 2. Do not be absent when a quiz is given.
-Make-up quizzes are usually more difficult than the original.
+Make-up quizzes are given on Saturday and are usually more difficult than the original.

 [Return to top of Policy page. ] [ Go to the Contents page. ]